sisu-network/sisu/kind/README.md

 # kind

-This directory contains a Makefile that is intended to be invoked via the top-level make target `create-kind-cluster`.
+This directory contains a Makefile that is intended to be invoked via the top-level make target `kind-init-cluster`.
 It creates a [kind](https://kind.sigs.k8s.io/) cluster and deploys into it:

 - one MySQL instance in a Deployment